 Stolen, damaged and lost valuables can be another costly travel mishap, especially when they involve travel documents and expensive electronics.
 If you have high value electronic items, it’s important to specify these when buying a policy.

-- Cameras and phones are automatically covered for up to $1,500 each
+- Phones are automatically covered for up to $1,500 each

-- Computers, laptops and tablets are covered for up to $3,000 each
+- Computers, laptops, and tablets and cameras are covered for up to $3,000 each

 - Jewellery and watches are covered up to $2,500 in total